Humanities and Catholic Studies Courses

 James Keating (Theology and Humanities)

-3 Credits, CRN 2243, T 4:00-6:30
+3 Credits, CRN 2243, T 4:00-6:30 (day/time adjustable depending on student schedules)

 Prerequisites: senior status or permission of the Director required; Catholic Studies majors must have completed at least seven courses towards the major.
 Satisfies the Writing II Proficiency of the Core Curriculum.